M-o-a-T/moat-kv/docs/source/server_protocol.rst

 The default chain length should be two larger than the maximum of

-* the number of partitions a DistKV system might break up into
+* the number of partitions a DistKV system might break up into,

-* the number of hosts within one partition that might change any single value
+* the number of hosts within one partition that might change any single value.
+  Ideally, this number should be two: one for the host that does it as a matter of fact, e.g. a measurement system, and one for any manual intercession.

 ticks
 -----